DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/pager/allowedPageSizes.md

 Specifies the available page sizes in the page size selector.

 ---
-The widget determines the allowed page sizes depending on the amount of data by default.
+The UI component determines the allowed page sizes depending on the amount of data by default.